 - Sea kayak (at least 17 feet long)

-- Paddle
+- Paddle and sprayskirt

-- Sprayskirt

-- ULC approved PFD (Personal Flotation Device)
+- ULC foam approved PFD.
+No inflatable PFD allowed

-- Whistle

-- Hand pump

-- Tow line or throw line (buoyant heaving line at least 15 meters in length)
+Whistle and hand pump Tow line or throw line (buoyant heaving line at least 15 meters in length)

+• Sponge for drying out hatches

 - Paddle float

+- and helmet

 - Spare paddle

-- Sponge for drying out hatches

-- Please do not bring a helmet.

-If you are providing your own kayak and paddling gear for your program, your sea kayak must meet the following requirements: (1) it is suitable for open sea conditions; (2) it has positive buoyancy when capsized; (3) it is able to adequately carry gear as required for the program; 4) it has perimeter lines; and 5) it is at least 17 feet long.
+If you are providing your own kayak and paddling gear for your program, your sea kayak must meet the following requirements: (1) it is suitable for open sea conditions and no leaks; (2) it has positive buoyancy when capsized; (3) it is able to adequately carry gear as required for the program; (4) not made with wood; and (5) it has perimeter lines.
 Please note: recreational kayaks that do not meet the above requirements are not suitable for our program.
 If you have questions about the suitability of your kayak, please contact us.
-We have many suitable kayaks in our fleet and will be happy to match you up with an appropriate kayak for this program if you are concerned about the suitability of your own craft.
-We can provide you a kayak, paddle, sprayskirt, PFD, pump and whistle for free if you request it at least 30 days before the start of the program.
+We have many suitable kayaks in our fleet and will be happy to match you up with an appropriate rental for this course if you are concerned about the suitability of your own craft.
+Our rental kayaks are below market rate.

-Camping Gear --- If you are paddling with friends you may choose to share a tent
+Camping Gear - If you are paddling with

+friends you may choose to share a tent • Tent
-- Tent

 - Sleeping bag 3 season bag with synthetic insulation

 - Sleeping mat

 - Tarp with thin cord

 - Pillow case